adhocteam/homework/hhbuilder/README.md

 You have been given an HTML page with a form and a placeholder for displaying a household.

-In the given index.html file, replace the "your code goes here" comment with JavaScript that can:
+In the given index.js file, replace the "Your code goes here" comment with JavaScript that can:

 * Validate data entry (age is required and > 0, relationship is required)
 * Add people to a growing household list